melinamarkkanen/AMRIWA/README.md

 - metaxa2 pipeline -> or outside snakemake
 - more log files as outputs eg. for ResFinder mapping
 - more temp files to save memory
-- add sample names in fasta.gz files just before blastx?
+- add sample names (">SAMPLE-") in fasta.gz files just before blastx?
 - parse_diamond.py for CARD results
+- add header to ResFinder *_counts files to get the ARG_genemat
 -